Pakistani Taliban overpower guards, seize police center

 Authorities enlisted the help of several relatives of the Taliban insurgents in the negotiations, several security officials told The Associated Press.
 They spoke on condition of anonymity because they were not authorized to talk to reporters.

 The officials said some soldiers were also among the hostages.
 There were concerns that the military could storm the facility if negotiations fail.
-In a video message circulating on social media, the hostage-takers threatened to kill the officers if their safe passage was not quickly arranged by the government.
+In a video message circulating on social media, the hostage-takers threatened to kill the officers if their safe passage was not arranged.

-Mohammad Khurasani, a spokesman for the Pakistani Taliban — also known as Tehreek-e-Taliban Pakistan or TTP — confirmed the incident.
-He said some of the hostage-takers were members of the Pakistani Taliban who had been detained for years in Bannu.
+Mohammad Khurasani, a spokesman for the Pakistani Taliban — also known as Tehreek-e-Taliban Pakistan or TTP — said some of the hostage-takers were TTP members who had been detained for years in Bannu.

-Khurasani said the TTP fighters were demanding safe passage to North or South Waziristan.
-Those areas were a Taliban stronghold until a wave of military offensives over the past years declared the region cleared of insurgents.
+Khurasani said the TTP fighters were demanding safe passage to North or South Waziristan, areas that were a Taliban stronghold until a wave of military offensives over the past years declared the region cleared of insurgents.

 Since then, TTP’s top leaders and fighters have been hiding in neighboring Afghanistan though the militants still have relatively free reign in patches of the province.

-Initially, the hostage-takers demanded in a video message posted on social media that they be airlifted to Afghanistan but Khurasani said that demand had been made by mistake, since their fighters were not aware — due to their prolonged detention — that TTP now “enjoys control in some” parts of Khyber Pakhtunkhwa, near the Afghan border.
+Initially, the hostage-takers demanded in a video message posted on social media that they be airlifted to Afghanistan but Khurasani said that demand had been made by mistake, since the TTP fighters were not aware — due to their prolonged detention — that the group now “enjoys control in some” parts of Khyber Pakhtunkhwa, near the Afghan border.

 The Pakistani Taliban have stepped up attacks on security forces since last month, when they unilaterally ended a monthslong cease-fire with the Pakistani government.
 The violence has strained relations between Pakistan and Afghanistan’s Taliban rulers, who had brokered the cease-fire in May.